 Are you interested in American politics?
 International affairs?
-Critical issues such as health, the environment, civil rights?
+Critical issues such as health, the environment, or civil rights?
 Theories concerning the ideal government and how power and resources are allocated in society?
 If so, consider studying political science.

 Political science students gain a versatile set of skills that can be applied in a wide range of careers in federal, state and local governments and also in law, business, international organizations, nonprofit associations, campaign management, polling, journalism, education, and research.

 Iowa's political science program is ranked among the best in the country by U.S. News & World Report.
-As a political science student, you'll acquire a firm grounding in American politics and in political thought and action, and you'll have the opportunity to learn about international aspects of politics.
+As a political science student, you'll acquire a firm grounding in American politics and in political thought and action, and you'll learn about international aspects of politics.

 Department of Political Science faculty members are well known for their scholarship.
 You’ll see your professors on panels or as commentators for local and national media, and you'll read their remarks in newspapers and other publications.